SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/connectivity.html.md

 ---
 The Connectivity agent, which works from within the Cumulocity Device Management application, provides basic information on mobile devices and additional connectivity details.

-Cumulocity supports three different SIM providers: Jasper, Comarch and Ericsson.
-As the providers differ from each other, not all features are available for each provider.
+Cumulocity integrates with the SIM connectivity management platform Jasper.
+For the SIM connectivity management platforms Comarch and Ericsson, Cumulocity provides an experimental implementation.
+For more details, please contact our support team.

-The following features are supported by the providers:
+The following features are supported by these providers:

 |Feature|Jasper|Ericsson|Comarch|
 |:------|:-----|:-------|:------|